<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link href="https://www.yellowduck.be/posts/common-cors-errors-and-how-to-fix-them" rel="alternate"/>
+<link href="https://www.yellowduck.be/posts/the-stack-behind-there-there" rel="alternate"/>

 <content type="html">&lt;blockquote&gt;

-&lt;/blockquote&gt;&lt;p&gt;&lt;a href=&quot;https://workos.com/blog/common-cors-errors-and-how-to-fix-them&quot;&gt;Continue reading on &lt;strong&gt;workos.com&lt;/strong&gt;&lt;/a&gt;&lt;p&gt;&lt;a href=&quot;https://www.yellowduck.be/tags/reading-list&quot;&gt;#reading-list&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/frontend&quot;&gt;#frontend&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/best-practice&quot;&gt;#best-practice&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/http&quot;&gt;#http&lt;/a&gt;&lt;/p&gt;</content>
+&lt;/blockquote&gt;&lt;p&gt;&lt;a href=&quot;https://there-there.app/blog/the-stack-behind-there-there&quot;&gt;Continue reading on &lt;strong&gt;there-there.app&lt;/strong&gt;&lt;/a&gt;&lt;p&gt;&lt;a href=&quot;https://www.yellowduck.be/tags/reading-list&quot;&gt;#reading-list&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/development&quot;&gt;#development&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/frontend&quot;&gt;#frontend&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/laravel&quot;&gt;#laravel&lt;/a&gt; &lt;a href=&quot;https://www.yellowduck.be/tags/ai&quot;&gt;#ai&lt;/a&gt;&lt;/p&gt;</content>

 </entry>